witheve/rfcs/00001-syntax.md

     [#timediff targetdate? time-remaining]
 ```

-Here we define a resuable block by leaving some variables unbound.
-The `?` calls out that the preceeding variable `targetdate` is unbound in the block.
+Here we define a reusable block by leaving some variables unbound.
+The `?` calls out that the preceding variable `targetdate` is unbound in the block.
 According to our semantics, this block isn't functional until `targetdate` is bound, which we can do in another block:

 ```
 How long until my party?